-Following the Spin-Off, we expect that our Board will consist of nine directors.
-In addition to the seven directors identified above, we are in the process of identifying the individuals who will be our other directors following the Spin-Off.
-The New York Stock Exchange rules require that the board have a majority of independent directors, and we plan for our Board to consist of a majority of independent directors at the time of the Spin-Off.
+Immediately following the Spin-Off, we expect that our Board will comprise 9 directors. rules require that the board have a majority of independent directors, and we plan for our Board to consist of a majority of independent directors at the time of the Spin-Off.
 Each of our directors will be elected annually.
 Our initial directors will each have terms expiring at the first annual meeting of shareholders following the Spin-Off.
 Commencing with the first annual meeting of shareholders, each of our directors will be elected by our shareholders to serve until the next annual meeting of our shareholders.